sachatholl/GMAT-PercentShadow/README.md

    ```
 5. Use `PercentShadow` in plots or reports for eclipse and power analysis.

+**Please include both `IsSunLitGMF.gmf` and `PercentShadowExample.script` in the `script` folder of your GMAT2025a installation.
+This ensures that GMAT can locate and execute the custom user function together with the example mission script without path issues.**

-## Example Simulation
+## Example Simulation: PercentShadowExample.script -

 This GMAT simulation demonstrates the use of the custom `IsSunLitGMF.gmf` function within a mission sequence to dynamically assess spacecraft illumination conditions during propagation.
 As the satellite propagates in its orbit, the script calculates elevation angles, azimuths, and the percent sunlight received (`PercentShadow`) at each step.
-The function determines whether the spacecraft is fully illuminated, partially shadowed (penumbra), or fully eclipsed (umbra) by analyzing the apparent positions and sizes of the Sun and the occulting body.
-This simulation supports power budgeting, thermal analysis, and mission planning.
+The function determines whether the spacecraft is fully illuminated, partially shadowed (penumbra), or fully eclipsed (umbra) by analyzing the apparent positions and sizes of the Sun and occulting body.

 ## License